BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/intelligent.md

 !!! info

+    This sensor is only available for intelligent devices that support it, otherwise it will always return unknown.

+!!! info

     You can use the [data_last_retrieved sensor](./diagnostics.md#intelligent-dispatches-data-last-retrieved) to determine when the underlying data was last retrieved from the OE servers.
+If [manual refresh of dispatches](../setup/account.md#manually-refresh-intelligent-dispatches) is enabled, it might not update at a regular frequency.

 ## Bump Charge